danielscholl-osdu/search/docs/tutorial/SearchService.md

 }
 ```

-- Ranges with one side unbounded can use the following syntax
+- Ranges with one side unbounded can use the following syntax:

 ```json
 {